Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-can be varied, enabling the exploration of different DM mass ranges.
+By selecting various combinations of $\ket{i}$ and $\ket{f}$, the transition energy $\omega_{fi}$ can be varied, enabling the exploration of different DM mass ranges.
 The matrix element $\vec{r}_{fi}$ tends to become more suppressed as $|\nu_i - \nu_f|$ grows (where $\nu_i$ and $\nu_f$ are effective principal quantum numbers of $\ket{i}$ and $\ket{f}$, respectively).
 To avoid this suppression while scanning a broad range of DM masses, we focus on transitions between states satisfying $|\nu_i - \nu_f| \lesssim 1$.
-Even with such a choice of $\ket{i}$ and $\ket{f}$, $\omega_{fi}$ remains dependent on the magnetic field $B$ (as well as on $\nu_i$ and $\nu_f$) due to the Zeeman and diamagnetic shift, allowing access to a wide range of DM mass.
-Given the infinite number of Rydberg states, it is conceivable that other configurations may offer high sensitivity.
-A comprehensive and systematic investigation of such possibilities is left for future work.
+A comprehensive and systematic investigation of other possibilities is left for future work.

 We consider the following Rydberg states of $^{174}$Yb as representative examples of the initial and final states: